StephanieYow/hotel-no-show-prediction/README.md

 ﻿## About
 Sunshine Hotels in Singapore wants to formulate policies to reduce expenses incurred due to no-shows.
 They requested use of analytics on over 100,000 customer records to understand behaviour of past no-shows and predict future no-shows.
-Both problem statement and dataset belong to AI Singapore's AI Apprenticeship Programme (AIAP(R))'s technical assessment past-year series.
+Both problem statement and dataset belong to AI Singapore's AI Apprenticeship Programme (AIAP)'s technical assessment past-year series.

 ## Contents
 Base folder contains